docbook/docbook/README.md

 # The DocBook Schemas

 This repository contains the sources for the DocBook schemas.

-# Schema building

-The published schemas are built from these sources.

-# TODO

-Norm is in the process of a significant reorganization of the material in this repository
+All of the revision history from the Sourceforge days has been preserved.

+## Cheeky monkey

+"It's easier to ask for forgiveness than it is to get permission"

+Norm initially moved the schema repository here as a private experiment.
+It's turned out to be so useful that he's going to see if he can get community buy-in to let him keep them here.
+He might not succeed.